Body donations on the rise at US medical schools

 When donations fall short, Duke and other schools turn to private suppliers that obtain cadavers through donation, often in other countries.
 In some states, schools can obtain bodies that go unclaimed by their families.

 Some medical schools have experimented with alternatives to real bodies, such as rubber or plastic cadavers, or virtual anatomy courses taught on computers.
+Medical school is a challenging step on to a profession that could save lives, so anything that could support them with their training – such as this list of medical gifts could be advantageous.

 But “there’s no substitute for the real thing, because ultimately these people are going to be taking care of patients,” said Dr. Michael Zenn, a surgery professor at Duke.
 “It’s just a priceless donation.”